apache/metron/metron-analytics/metron-profiler/README.md

 *Default*: enrichments

 The name of the Kafka topic to which profile data is written.
-This property is only applicable to profiles that define  the [`triage` result field](#result).
+This property is only applicable to profiles that define  the [`result` `triage` field](#result).
 This allows Profile data to be selectively triaged like any other source of telemetry in Metron.

 ### `profiler.period.duration`

 *Default*: 15

 The duration of each profile period.
 This value should be defined along with [`profiler.period.duration.units`](#profilerperioddurationunits).

 *Important*: To read a profile using the [Profiler Client](metron-analytics/metron-profiler-client), the Profiler Client's `profiler.client.period.duration` property must match this value.
 Otherwise, the Profiler Client will be unable to read the profile data.

 ### `profiler.period.duration.units`

 *Default*: MINUTES

 The units used to specify the `profiler.period.duration`.
 This value should be defined along with [`profiler.period.duration`](#profilerperiodduration).

 *Important*: To read a profile using the Profiler Client, the Profiler Client's `profiler.client.period.duration.units` property must match this value.
 Otherwise, the [Profiler Client](metron-analytics/metron-profiler-client) will be unable to read the profile data.

 ### `profiler.workers`